MY NEW NEW HOUSE

 And before we go any further I'd like to pause briefly for clarification.
 I viewed this house through the eyes of an investor who simply wanted to renovate and resale the home.
 Having only been in my (then) current home for a little under two years, I truly had no intention of moving again so quickly and certainly wasn't looking for a house for myself.
 However, by the time I got to the back of the house, I knew this was going to be my next home.
 Here's why...

 First, I loved the back yard and the size of the lot.
 Large lots near downtown are few and far between and honestly, I never had noticed the lot sizes on this particular street.
 Working in the yard is like therapy for me and I have two beloved dogs that like to run and play.
 Even with the overgrown lot, I could immediately see the potential and fell in love.
-First the back yard was cleared and then seeded followed by a new concrete parking pad that was poured in front of the workshop.
-Over the last couple of years I've worked hard to landscape around the house and garage including a vegetable garden and seating area.
-The smaller of the two buildings is in the process of being converted into my new home office and I can't wait to share the final reveal of that with you soon.
+First the back yard was cleared and then seeded followed by a new concrete parking pad that was poured in front of the garage.
+Over the last couple of years I've worked hard to landscape around the house and garage and recently converted the smaller of the two buildings into my office.

-Secondly, and this may confirm that I'm a little crazy, but when I reached the semi-converted back porch that housed a nasty hot tub, a roof that had fallen in, and a shaky and questionable flooring system, I knew I was all in.
+Secondly, and this may confirm that I'm a little crazy, when I reached the semi-converted back porch that housed a nasty hot tub, a roof that had fallen in, and a questionable flooring system, I knew I was all in.
 I immediately could see a screened-in back porch, something I had yet to be able to incorporate in any of my previous personal homes.